Bithack/principia/utils/README.md

 Most of these programs rely on source files from the main Principia codebase and need to be compiled to run.
 Likely only works on Linux.
 You can use the `Makefile` in each directory or run `make` in the `utils` directory to build all of them.

 - `lvl-icon-extractor`: Extract the embedded level icon in a Principia level file
+- `lvlbuf-decompressor`: Decompress the level buffer of a Principia level file
 - `lvledit`: Edit metadata of Principia level files
 - `progress-get`: Get leaderboard score for a given level from a data.bin file